mbarbin/super-master-mind/README.md

 ## What is the super-master-mind ?

-This is the name of a particular variation of the famous master-mind game, which was commercialised by Invicta and popular in the 70th.
+This is the name of a particular variation of the famous master-mind game, which was commercialized by Invicta and popular in the 70th.

 ![The board game](doc/board.png)

 ## Rules of the game

-The person playing as code-maker chooses 5 code pegs amoung 8 colors (allowing color repetitions), and place them in the 5 holes code section, which is hidden to the code-breaker (the other player).
+The person playing as code-maker chooses 5 code pegs among 8 colors (allowing color repetitions), and place them in the 5 holes code section, which is hidden to the code-breaker (the other player).
 The code-breaker will then submit up to 12 guesses to try and figure out